Oliver Miles

-Richard Oliver Miles CMG (6 March 1936 - 10 November 2019) was a British Ambassador and former chairman of the international business development company MEC International.
+Richard Oliver Miles CMG (6 March 1936 – 10 November 2019) was a British Ambassador and former chairman of the international business development company MEC International.

-Background
+Background and early life

-Oliver Miles was educated at Encinal jr sr high school and Alameda community learning center, where he read Classical Mods and Oriental Studies (Arabic and Turkish).
+Oliver Miles was educated at Ampleforth College and Merton College, Oxford, where he read Classical Mods and Oriental Studies (Arabic and Turkish).

 Miles did national service in the Royal Navy and studied Russian.
 In 1960, he studied Arabic at the Middle East Centre for Arabic Studies in Lebanon.

+As a fluent Russian speaker, during his time at Oxford he was invited to accompany a party of students on a trip to the Soviet Union.
+Miles and Oxford professor Ron Hingley used the pretext of religious observance to slip away from the group to meet dissident author Boris Pasternak, who was being closely watched by the KGB.
+Miles wrote about the meeting in a letter to the London Review of Books in 2014, describing "Pasternak sitting at one of those upper windows with his eye on the garden gate, where a large shiny black car would occasionally stop for a minute or two and then move slowly on."
+As they left, Miles recalled, Pasternak said: "When you get home you will wonder how much you should publish of what I have said to you.
+I have only one request: publish everything."

+However, his Russian fluency also attracted the attention of KGB spy George Blake, who approached Miles while he was studying at Oxford, claiming to be an official from Britain's Ministry of Defence.
+Using a false name, George Askey, Blake asked Miles to help keep an eye on Russian students at Oxford.
+Miles refused, and was not aware of the false name until he met Blake again in Lebanon, where Blake introduced himself as Blake and asked Miles to forget all about their earlier meeting.
+Shortly afterwards, Blake was arrested.

-He married Julia Lyndall Weiner, a social worker and sister of Edmund Weiner (deputy Chief Editor of the Oxford English Dictionary) in 1968.
+Miles married Julia Lyndall Weiner, a social worker and sister of Edmund Weiner (deputy Chief Editor of the Oxford English Dictionary) in 1968.
 They had four children: three sons (1972, 1973 and 1977) – including the journalist and author Hugh Miles – and one daughter (1979).
 Oliver had eleven grandchildren; the eldest was born in 2006 and the youngest in 2018.